Limit of Visits to Machu Picchu: Hours, Shifts, and More

 7) Which tickets include access to Huayna Picchu?

-- Food, drones, poles (except for medical reasons), and large backpacks are not allowed.
+- No food, drones, trekking poles (except for medical reasons), or large backpacks are allowed.

-- You may bring small snacks and drinks, but do not leave any trash behind.
+- You can bring small snacks and drinks, but please do not leave any waste behind.

-- Entry must be made within the time specified on the ticket.
-Usually, there is a waiting time of 30 minutes, though it can sometimes extend to 45 minutes.
+- Entry must be made at the time indicated on your ticket.
+Normally, there is a 30-minute wait, but in some cases, it can extend to 45 minutes.

 10) Are there any discounts available?